-While most people I meet express their dissonance with how our country’s healthcare system is being administered, there are ways that you can prepare and educate yourself on what you do have available to you in terms of medical and physical therapy benefits.
+Most people I meet express their dissonance with how our country’s health care system is being administered.
+However, there are ways that you can prepare and educate yourself on what you do have available to you in terms of medical and physical therapy benefits.
 As with anything that is worthwhile and of value, physical therapy is not free.
 However, it does not have to be a bank breaker, either.

 Prepare yourself by understanding your benefits.
 Do you understand the difference between a deductible and an annual out-of-pocket maximum?
 No?
 That’s okay, really.
-But now is a great time to learn and gain a deeper knowledge so there’s no surprise when your statement comes.
+But now is a great time to learn!
+Continue reading to gain a deeper understanding so there’s no surprise when your statement comes.

 Call your insurance company and ask for your physical therapy benefits.
 (See the bottom of this article for a glossary of terms to know!)
-By educating yourself on your insurance coverage, you not only set your expectations and goals for the financial side, but you can also manage the treatment side through Shared Decision Making with your provider.
+By educating yourself on your insurance coverage, you not only set your expectations and goals for the financial side, but you can also manage the treatment side with your provider.

 Once you have a clearer picture of the financial aspect of your care and are feeling more confident in how you want to proceed, call us!
 We can schedule an initial evaluation of your condition with one of our licensed Doctors of Physical Therapy.
-Our clinic providers will spend around 30 minutes of this hour-long visit assessing your diagnosis and getting tests and measures of your starting place of care.
+Our clinic providers will spend around 30 minutes of this hour-long visit assessing your diagnosis.
+They’ll then get tests and measures of your starting place of care.
 The second portion will be the start of treatment for your condition.

 Communication with your provider throughout the entirety of your episode of care is key.
 If something changes with your financial or physical well-being, tell us!
 We can’t adjust to what we don’t know.